-The Assessment Committee will review Yearly Action Plans, and evaluate and provide feedback about the potential effectiveness of each academic unit's plan by the end of the fall semester.
-The Committee also will periodically review Strategic Assessment Plans and communicate back to academic units in a timely fashion.
+The Committee will collect, maintain, and make available to appropriate constituencies a repository of Assessment Reports from all academic units.
+The Committee also will review revised or newly submitted Strategic Assessment Plans and communicate back to academic units in a timely fashion.